ChariteExpMri/antx2/README.md

 ANTx2 also includes the pvmatlab package of Bruker BioSpin GmbH, which is intended for Bruker users only.
 Please respect the legal issues in the manual within the pvtools\_bruker directory and request permission to use the package by Bruker&#39;s preclinical MRI software customer support before using ANTX.
 Otherwise please delete the directory pvtools\_bruker.

 ## **Citation policy**
-* When using ANTx2 in publications please use the following citation:
-.._Koch et al. &quot;Atlas registration for edema-corrected MRI lesion volume in mouse stroke models &quot;, JCBFM, 2017_
+* When using ANTx2 in publications please use the following citation .._Koch et al. &quot;Atlas registration for edema-corrected MRI lesion volume in mouse stroke models &quot;, JCBFM, 2017_

 When using the Allen mouse brain atlas please cite: